mindee/doctr/docs/source/using_doctr/using_contrib_modules.rst

 You can also use your custom trained YOLOv8 model to detect artefacts or anything else you need.
 Reference: `YOLOv8 <https://github.com/ultralytics/ultralytics>`_

-**NOTE:** The YOLOv8 model (no OBB supported yet) needs to be provided as onnx exported model with a dynamic batch size.
+**NOTE:** The YOLOv8 model (no Oriented Bounding Box (OBB) inference supported yet) needs to be provided as onnx exported model with a dynamic batch size.

 .. code:: python3